-The MA in Integrative Health Studies is designed for individuals who wish to gain graduate level knowledge about integrative health to enhance their career in health care and related professions, and inform the application of integrative health approaches in their organization.
+This program is designed for professionals in health care and related professions, who wish to integrate complementary health approaches in their practice or organization.
+It provides a variety of health care professionals with the opportunity to explore and understand the benefits and application of integrative health principles and practices, especially as related to their individual professional area within the broad health care spectrum.
 The primary audience for this program is two-fold.
 First, are healthcare practitioners seeking to expand their professional knowledge and skills and complement their current specialty with an understanding of the integrative health field.
-This audience includes, among others, nurses, social service and behavioral health professionals, allied healthcare professionals, and other licensed/certified healthcare providers.
+This audience includes, among others, nurses, social service and behavioral health professionals, allied healthcare professionals, and other licensed/certified healthcare and medical providers.
 Second, are professionals who support the health care field through their work in administration, management, policy, and advocacy, as well as health and science writing and communication.

 This program provides foundational knowledge (18 credits) in the theoretical and philosophical foundations of integrative health practices, the efficacy and effectiveness of such practices, and practical and business models for the inclusion of integrative practices in conventional care settings.
-The elective curriculum (12 credits) provides students with the opportunity to explore particular integrative health care practices in greater depth through areas of concentration.
-Elective courses can be chosen from one of three domains:
+The opportunity for direct relevance and application of learning is achieved through a capstone course whose project focuses on incorporating integrative health practices into each students’ unique profession and/or health care organization.
+Students personalize their study through the addition of elective curriculum (12 credits) which provides the opportunity to explore particular integrative health care practices in greater depth through areas of concentration.
+Areas of concentration are selected from one of three domains:

 Students who complete the MA in Integrative Health Studies will be able to:

 - Explain the foundational principles, philosophies, practice, and models of integrative health care

 - Evaluate the principles, practice, and application of particular areas of the integrative health care field

 - Apply research literacy skills to critically analyze integrative health research literature